marcllopis/sqlWorkshop/readme.md

 ## 2nd Part

+Create a new database and dump [this file](./data.sql) to start working on:

 ​ - What is the largest population size for Gabon in this dataset?
  - What were the 10 lowest population countries in 2005?
  - What are all the distinct countries with a population of over 100 million in the year 2010?